𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 5 𝘮𝘪𝘯𝘴🕒

 And, when you’re new to dealing with multimedia content, there seems to be a lot of confusing acronyms to get your head around.

 So, are you someone who doesn’t know their AD from their CC from their SDH?
 Fear not.
-Here at VoiceBox, we aim to help you navigate the world of multimedia and accessibility with our step-by-step blogs to answer all of your burning questions.
+Here at VoiceBox, for more than the last decade we’ve helped businesses to navigate the world of multimedia and accessibility.

 Whether you’re a production company looking for a new multimedia agency to partner with, an independent filmmaker delving into the world of subtitling and captioning for the first time, or a marketer wanting to supercharge their video-led content, you’ve come to the right place.